Axobot-org/Axobot/docs/fun.rst

 Bot events
 ----------

-From time to time, for special events of the year, Zbot has fun organizing an event where some small changes are made to the code.
+From time to time, for special events of the year, Axobot has fun organizing an event where some small changes are made to the code.
 There is for example the tic-tac-toe whose symbols change, or many other small easter eggs of this kind... as well as the possibility to win event points!

 To get event points, it is usually enough to use the bot: win games of tic-tac-toe, increase in xp level, or other actions of this kind.